doctor-emmet/AHA-AR/README.md

 Folder Structure:

-*Beta
+*Beta 1
- *Completed files pending approval from Eleni, Abey, David and Rita
+ *Completed files pending approval from Eleni, Abey, David and Rita 1a
-          * Emmet
-              * Emmet's testing grounds
-          * Jaz
-              * Jaz's testing grounds
-          * Release
-              * Folder for files that have been approved by Eleni, Abey, David and Rita and can now be uploaded onto the live site

-Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2